Cruising down the enchanting River Avon

 Luddington Lock was renovated in Spring 1971.
 There were no overnight moorings, but a sign informed 'Sorry no Pubs, no Shops'.
 The reason being, it was originally a Quaker Village.
 It is thought that William Shakespeare may have been married in the fine little church.

 We very much hope you enjoy your time aboard the Countess and that you will return again one day, for a social occasion, business event, conference or perhaps as an individual booking.
 All our food is cooked fresh onboard by our acclaimed Chef.
 Countess is centrally heated for your comfort and the river banks are flood lit for you to enjoy the countryside after dark.
-If for weather, flood or any other reason, the Skipper considers it necessary to vary the trip or continue the function whilst moored, he shall have the final word, please respect his decision.
+If for weather, flood or any other reason, the Skipper considers it necessary to vary the trip or continue the function whilst moored, they shall have the final word, please respect their decision.